mabs239/ChineseInvertersSerialCommands/README.md

-# ChineseInvertersSerialCommands
 This project started at interfacing the Inverex Veryon II 1200W-12V solar hybrid inverter.
-This inverter is a label version of many Chinese knock offs such as Axper, Solarmax, mpp solar etc.
-These inverters come with a serial port, built into RJ45, and can be connected to PC, wither using serial port or using USB to Serial converter.
+This inverter is a label version of many Chinese knock offs such as Axper, Solarmax, mpp solar etc. These inverters come with a serial port, built into RJ45, and can be connected to PC, wither using serial port or using USB to Serial converter.

 # modbus.py
 The "modbus3.py" file queries a custom command from the inverter and displays its result in text format.